ExtensionEngine/tech-guide/recipes/docker-image-guide.md

 9. `COPY --chown=node:node package*.json .`

-- The default Docker behavior is that copied files are owned by `root`.
-  By specifying `--chown=node:node` we are telling that `package\*.json` files will be owned by `node` user instead of `root`.
-  `node` is the least privileged user and by selecting it, we are limiting the number of actions an attacker can do in case our application gets compromised.
 - It's important to notice here that we are copying `package*.json` files separate from the rest of the codebase.
 By doing so, we are leveraging Docker layers caching functionality mentioned in step 2.
 When source code